 - Ascitic tap may be needed if bacterial peritonitis is suspected.

-- Investigations as indication for the underlying cause of portal hypertension (see separate article Portal Hypertension).
+- Investigations as indication for the underlying cause of portal hypertension (see separate Portal Hypertension article).

-Other causes of UGIB, as listed in the separate article Upper Gastrointestinal Bleeding (includes Rockall Score).
+Other causes of UGIB, as listed in the separate Upper Gastrointestinal Bleeding (includes Rockall Score) article.

 See also separate Upper Gastrointestinal Bleeding (includes Rockall Score) article.